 The Stort River flows south from Bishops Stortford and joins the Lee at Hoddeston, connecting West Essex to London.
 Its usefulness as a transportation artery was seriously reduced during the Middle Ages as the number of mills, with their ponds and dams, increased.
 By the 18th century the growing demand for malt to feed the insatiable appetites of London brewers and the increasing abilty of Essex farmers to meet that demand made it imperative to improve the navigability of the river.
 Work began as early as 1424, but the major transformation of the river didn't occur until the founding of the Stort Navigation Company in 1740.
 The canalization project required several cuts across the neck of meanders in order to shorten the channel length, as well as the building of 15 locks.
 When the job was completed in 1769, Ware and Bishops Stortford were once again efficiently connected to London.
 Later ambitious plans to connect Bishops Stortford to the River Cam at Cambridge were never realized.

 The advent of the railway in the 1840s had a disastrous effect on the canal.
-Revenues plummeted and a long process of deterioration set in under a series of owners, although Joseph Arkwright, owner of Mark Hall and an implacable foe of the railway, subsidized the operating costs of the canal for some years in a vain effort to keep the company afloat.
+Revenues plummeted and a long process of deterioration set in under a series of owners, although Joseph Arkwright of Mark Hall, an implacable foe of the railway, subsidized the operating costs of the canal for some years in a vain effort to keep the company afloat.
 But the directors sold out to The Lee Conservancy Board 1911.
 Many of the locks were rebuilt during the 1920s but the major use after that time was for recreational boats.
 The last horse-drawn barge transited the canal in 1952, but a fleet of self-propelled steel barges operated along the canal until 1956.